jredondo/django_topic_explorer/README.md

 - Urls for requests (Buttons in the interface does not work, see "Using it")

 ## In the forthcoming, we hope to:
-- Provide user interface to select a corpus in the fly (not sure how) from a determined set.
+- Provide user interface to select a corpus on the fly (not sure how) from a determined set.
 - Not use global variables.
 - Develop some per-document visualization.
 - ...